andre-amato/CarentalMVP/README.md

 #### Backend Tests (E2E and Integration)

-Run these commands to test the backend:
+Run these commands to test the backend (from the root directory):

 ```bash
 npm run test:backend:integration